+Prerequisite: ENGL 102 or ENGL 103 with a C or better, CRIM 130 with a "C" or better, or by permission.
 This course familiarizes students with the principles of the collection, examination, evaluation, and interpretation of evidence.
 It focuses on the application of modern science to physical evidence collection, preservation, and analysis.

-White Collar Crimes(4 units) Prerequisite: ENGL 102 with a C or better, CRIM 101 or LEGA101 or SOC101 with a C or better, or by permission.
+CRIM 234 White Collar Crimes (4 units)

+Prerequisite: ENGL 102 or ENGL 103 with a C or better, CRIM 101 or LEGA101 or SOC101 with a C or better, or by permission.
 This course can also be used as a social science.